Universal communication part II: channels with memory: Introduction

 \section{Introduction}

 Consider communication over a channel which has a general probabilistic structure.
 In other words, the infinite length output $\vr Y_1^\infty$ depends on the infinite length input $\vr X_1^\infty$ through an arbitrary vector-wise probability function $P_\tsubs{Y|X}(\vr Y_1^n | \vr X_1^\infty), n=1,2,\ldots$, which is unknown to the transmitter and the receiver.
-Particular cases of such a channel include any unknown functional relation between the input and output sequences, as well as arbitrarily varying channels \cite{Lapidoth_AVC} and channels with an individual state sequence considered in \cite{Ofer_ModuloAdditive}\cite{Eswaran}\cite{YL_UnivModuloAdditive}.
+Particular cases of such a channel include any unknown functional relation between the input and output sequences, as well as arbitrarily varying channels, compound channels \cite{Lapidoth_AVC} and channels with an individual state sequence \cite{Ofer_ModuloAdditive}\cite{Eswaran}\cite{YL_UnivModuloAdditive}\cite{YL_PriorPrediction}.
 In the current paper, an attempt is made to keep the model as general as possible, i.e. minimize any assumptions on $P_\tsubs{Y|X}$, except for causality.
 Without feedback, communication over such a channel is limited, as the communication rate, and the codebook would have to be selected in advance.
 Therefore, the existence of a reliable feedback link is assumed.